 A Change in Routine

 It’s not your typical “get dressed, eat breakfast, catch the bus” schedule anymore.
 Breaks often mean camps for older kids and alternative childcare for little ones.
-They may involve a drop-off at a grandparent’s house or remote-working parents working from a place other than home.
+This may involve a drop-off at a grandparent’s house or remote-working parents working from a place other than home.

 Boredom